Demystifying Network Foundation Models: Network Foundation Models and Datasets

-\textbf{Real-World Traffic Datasets.} These datasets were collected from production networks without artificial manipulation: \begin{itemize} \item \textbf{CAIDA}~\cite{passive_100g_sampler} contains 1.5 million anonymized packet header flows from an Internet backbone link between Los Angeles and San Jose (collected in 2023). \item \textbf{MAWI}~\cite{choTrafficDataRepository2000} comprises 1 million randomly sampled flows from a major Internet Exchange Point in Tokyo (collected in 2023), capturing international transit traffic with significant geographic routing characteristics. \end{itemize}
+\textbf{Real-World Traffic Datasets.} These datasets were collected from actual production networks without artificial manipulation: \begin{itemize} \item \textbf{CAIDA}~\cite{passive_100g_sampler} contains 1.5 million anonymized packet-level flows from an Internet backbone link between Los Angeles and San Jose (collected in 2023). \item \textbf{MAWI}~\cite{choTrafficDataRepository2000} comprises 1 million randomly sampled flows from a major Internet Exchange Point in Tokyo (collected in 2023), capturing international transit traffic with significant geographic routing characteristics. \end{itemize}